Case #49-2021: Monitoring Inquiry – Lifebrook, LLC

 “Lifebrook agrees with all the presented recommendations given by the DSSRC and has complied by correcting them as quickly as possible.
 Our blog post as referenced in the recommendations has been removed.
 Our IT is in the process of eliminating verbiage that you asked to be removed from our website concerning earning claims.
 We will also continue to monitor social media platforms to our best ability for improper health claims related to our products.
 While some social media posts remain online, these Lifebrook Advocates are no longer active in the company by either their own actions or through disciplinary action taken by Lifebrook to terminate that Advocate's membership with the company.

-Lifebrook appreciates and respects the recommendations of the DSSRC and thank them for their efforts in protecting the direct sales industry.
+Lifebrook appreciates and respects the recommendations of the DSSRC and thanks them for their efforts in protecting the direct sales industry.

 (Case No. 49-2021, closed on 10/08/2021)